-Investing in stocks is the best way to consistently create generational wealth.
+Investing in stocks is the best way to consistently create passive income.

-If you own wonderful businesses, you are going to have a compounding machine and that compounding machine will continue to generate wealth.
-If you look at the richest people in the world, take Warren Buffet or Bill Gates, for example, you can attribute a great deal of their wealth to the businesses they own.
+If you own a wonderful business, you own a compounding machine that can continue to grow wealth for generations.
+If you look at the richest people in the world, take Warren Buffet or Bill Gates, for example, you can attribute a great deal of their wealth to the businesses they own that are compounding machines.
 And you too can be an owner of compounding machines by simply making an investment in the right stocks.

-Let's take Apple for example, which Warren Buffet bought over 2 million shares of back in 2019.
+Let's take Apple, for example.
+Warren Buffet bought over 2 million shares back in 2019.

-Apple is compounding money at a rate of 30% per year.
+Apple is a compounding machine, compounding money at a rate of 30% per year.

-If you invested in Apple ten years ago, your equity would have doubled every 2.4 years for the past 20 years. $10,000 has become $2,215,000.
+If you had invested in Apple twenty years ago, your equity would have doubled every 2.4 years for the past 20 years. $10,000 has become $2,215,000.
 That one investment gave financial independence and, for some, generational wealth.

-There is nothing else on the planet that compounds money as quickly or greatly as that.
+Nothing else on the planet compounds money as quickly or greatly as that.
 This is the most perfect way to generate passive income.
-But it is just one great example.

 Why it is Difficult to Keep Multi-Generational Wealth

-Let's discuss the reasons it is difficult to keep multi-generational wealth in the first place.
+Let's discuss why it is difficult to keep multi-generational wealth in the first place.

 There's a saying that hard times create strong people.
 Strong people create good times.
 Good times create weak people.
 And weak people create hard times.

 So a cycle begins.
-Without passing the knowledge of financial independence down to the next generation, the second generation spends all the parents' money likely because they don't have to work as hard to earn it and don't have to learn the value of it.
+Without passing the knowledge of financial independence down to the next generation, the second generation spends all the parents' money, likely because they don't have to work as hard to earn it and don't have to learn the value of it.
 So, this leaves the third generation to make it back again.
 So the cycle continues.

 As parents, it's often our goal that our children don't have to work quite as hard as we did to get by.
-But that doesn't mean our children have to be weak.
-We can teach them the value of money and hard work so that they can carry on in our wake.
+But that doesn't mean our children have to be uneducated about money.
+We can teach them the value of money and give them the education and the tools they need to carry on in our wake.

 How to Keep Wealth for Generations to Come